alcrene/smttask/docs/quickstart.md

 **Hint** It's a good idea to keep the VC repository tracked by Sumatra as lean as possible.
 Things like project reports and documentation are best kept in a different repository.

+**Alternatively**, if you would prefer to keep project reports in the same repository, we now have support for “dirty directories”: uncommitted changes in this directories will not prevent *SumatraTask* from executing a task.
+Obviously one needs to take care not to mark a code directories as dirty, but *reports* or *labnotes* directories could make sense.
+Support for this is current **experimental**.
+The list of dirty directories currently needs to be specified by manually editing the `.smt/project` file.

 [^init-wraps-smt]: The `smttask project init` command is a wrapper around Sumatra's `smt init`, with helpful defaults and type checking.
 However, you may also initialize a project with Sumatra directly:

         cd /path/to/project/deathstar